 Recommended For This Recipe

 The best tool to make espresso!
 It’s incredibly easy to make and clean!
 Produce a rich, authentic espresso in just minutes.

 What do you need to make Cuban coffee?

 To make Cuban coffee, you need an espresso maker.
 This is the one I have.
 Every espresso maker is different so make sure to read the manufacturer’s instructions.

-Typically, you would add water into the espresso maker then fill the filter with the ground espresso.
+Typically, you would add water to the espresso maker and then fill the filter with ground espresso.